ICTU/quality-time/docs/USAGE.md

 ![Logged in screenshot](screenshots/menubar_logged_in.png)

 Clicking "Logout" logs you out from *Quality-time*.
 Your user session expires after 24 hours and you need to log in again to be able to edit reports.

+## Limiting editing rights

+By default, any logged in user can edit reports and metrics.
+However, editing rights can be limited to certain people.
+On the homepage, expand the reports overview title and add the usernames or email addresses of people who will be allowed to edit reports and metrics.

+If you forget to add yourself, your username will be added automatically.
+This means that you can't retract your own editing rights: add another user and ask them to remove your user name or email address.

+To restore the default situation where every logged in user can edit reports and metrics, simply remove all usernames and email addresses.

 ## Configuring quality reports